emera86/SASmanual-MkDocs/SASmanual/docs/procedures/glimmix.md

 !!! warning
     **Is it correct to assume, if you're using a different link function than `LINK=LOGIT | GLOGIT | CLOGIT`, that the exponentiated estimate can still be interpreted as the Odds Ratio?**
     No, that is not correct.
 The odds ratio only make sense when you are comparing the predicted PROBABILITIES for two or more level of classification variables.
 If you use `DIST=GAUSSIAN` and `LINK=IDENTITY`, you are merely fitting a linear model to a response that has values 0 and 1.
+Check [this](https://communities.sas.com/t5/SAS-Statistical-Procedures/Odds-Ratio-Calculation-for-a-link-different-than-LOGIT-CLOGIT/m-p/370446#M19424) dicussion for more information.

 ```
 treatarm = {1, 2}